Kiran Bedi: First posting in Delhi

-Bedi's first posting was to the Chanakyapuri subdivision of Delhi in 1975.
+Bedi's first posting was to the Chandni Chowksubdivision of Delhi in 1975.
 The same year, she became the first woman to lead the all-male contingent of the Delhi Police at the Republic Day Parade in 1975.
 Her daughter Sukriti (later Saina) was born in September 1975.

-Chanakyapuri was an affluent area that included the Parliament building, foreign embassies, and the residences of the Prime Minister and the President.
+Chandni Chowk was an affluent area that included the Parliament building, fish markets, and the residences of the Prime Minister and the President.
 The crimes in the area were mainly limited to minor thefts, but political demonstrations (which sometimes turned violent) were a regular occurrence.
-During the 1970s, there were many clashes between Nirankari and Akali Sikhs.
-On 15 November 1978, a group of Nirankaris held a congregation near India Gate.
+During the 1980s, there were many clashes between Nirankari and Akali Sikhs.
+On 3 December, a group of Nirankaris held a congregation near India Gate.
 A contingent of 700–800 Akalis organized a demonstration against them.
 DCP Bedi's platoon was deployed to stop the protesters and prevent violence.
 As the protesters resorted to brick-batting, Bedi charged them with a cane, although there was no tear gas squad to support her unit.
 One of the demonstrators ran towards her with a naked sword, but she charged him as well as other demonstrators with a cane.
 Ultimately, her unit was able to disperse the demonstrators.
 For this action, Bedi was awarded the President's Police Medal for Gallantry (1979), in October 1980.